byexamples/byexample/docs/overview/usage.md

   -m <dir>, --modules <dir>
                         append a directory for searching modules there.
   --encoding <enc>      select the encoding (default: utf-8).
+  --show-failures <n>   show up to <n> failures per file (all by default) and
-  --pretty {none,all}   control how to pretty print the output.
+                        suppress the rest (the execution of the examples is not stopped, only the failures are not shown) --pretty {none,all}   control how to pretty print the output.
   -V, --version         show byexample's version and license, then exit